-There is no presumption of a contract being 'not unsuitable' in relation to the other requirements in s133(2)(a) (whether the consumer would be able to comply with their financial obligations or could only comply with substantial hardship): see RG 209 at RG 209.184-RG 209.212.
+There is no presumption of a contract being 'not unsuitable' in relation to the other requirements in s133(2)(a) (whether the consumer would be able to comply with their financial obligations or could only comply with substantial hardship): see RG 209 at RG 209.186-RG 209.214.

-Standard responsible lending obligations Modified responsible lending obligations 5.
-Do not make unconditional representations.
-You must not make unconditional representations to a consumer about their eligibility to enter into the credit contract or about whether the credit limit will be able to be increased unless you have, within 90 days before the credit day, made an assessment of unsuitability and made reasonable inquiries and verification: s128(aa) and 128(ba).
+5. Do not make unconditional representations.

+You must not make unconditional representations to a consumer about their eligibility to enter into the credit contract or about whether the credit limit will be able to be increased unless you have, within 90 days before the credit day, made an assessment of unsuitability and made reasonable inquiries and taken reasonable steps to verify: s128(aa) and 128(ba).

 This condition does not apply: s133BXB(a).

 Note: You are still subject to an obligation not to engage in conduct that is misleading or deceptive or likely to mislead or deceive.

 6. If requested, give a copy of the assessment to the consumer.

-If you are asked by the consumer for a copy of the assessment that a credit product is 'not unsuitable', you must give a written copy of the assessment free of charge (within the prescribed time limits): s132.
-This obligation is the same: see RG 209 at RG 209.253-RG 209.271.
-However, all materials required to be given in relation to low cost credit contracts can be given electronically: see Section D. 7.
-Comply with time limits when making inquiries, verification, and assessments.
+If you are asked by the consumer for a copy of the assessment that a credit product is 'not unsuitable', you must provide a written copy of the assessment free of charge (within the prescribed time limits): s132.
+This obligation is the same: see RG 209 at RG 209.255-RG 209.273.

+However, all materials required to be given in relation to low cost credit contracts can be given electronically: see

+7. Comply with time limits when making inquiries, verification, and assessments.

 You must undertake reasonable inquiries, verification and the assessment within 90 days before entering into a contract or increasing the credit limit: s128(a) and 128(d).

-The time period for reasonable inquiries, verification and assessment is eased-you have 120 days before entering the low cost credit contract: reg 28HAC.
+The time period for reasonable inquiries, verification and assessment is increased-you have 120 days before entering the low cost credit contract: reg 28HAC.

 Note: If you enter into a contract or increase a credit limit after commencement and are relying on inquiries and verification or an assessment made before commencement, the inquiries and verification and assessment must have been made within 90 days of entering into the contract.

-No equivalent provision You must have a written policy that sets out how you will comply with assessments of unsuitability under s128 and 131: s133BXG.
-See RG 000.59-RG 000.59 and Table 3.
+No equivalent provision

+You must have a written policy that sets out how you will comply with assessments of unsuitability under s128 and 131: s133BXG.
+See RG 281.65 and Table 3.